deanm1278/deanm1278.github.io/_projects/bfin_gnu.md

     </div>
 </div>

 Now we have something we can implement in our open source debugger!
 We are down from >500 entries of garbage to a few human readable operations.
-The debugger is executing opcodes directly on the processor to read some data and instruction cache status registers, and then passing the data back to itself via the EMUDAT register.
+The debugger is executing opcodes directly on the processor to read some data and instruction cache control registers, and then passing the data back to itself via the EMUDAT register.
 Doing the same steps outlined above with the other necessary debugger operations allows us to make a complete debugger we can use for development.

 The full example notebook for reverse engineering the JTAG traffic can be seen <a href="https://github.com/deanm1278/bfin-examples/blob/master/bfin-jtag-example.ipynb">here</a>.